CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

-## Resgiter data processing under the act on Seconday use
+## Register data processing under the Act on Secondary Use

 ### [SD Desktop for secondary use of health and social data](./sd-desktop-audited.md)

-### Guidilines for data controllers/ registers
+### Guidelines for data controllers/ registers

+!!!
+Note
+    **Do you have any questions?
+Would you like to discuss a specific project?** Don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data) or join the [CSC Research User Support Coffee - Every Wednesday at 14:00](https://ssl.eventilla.com/usersupportcoffee).
+Our team is here to help.